certsimple/nginx-http2-load-balancing-config/README.md

 ## An nginx config for your first million users

-ngin has [excellent official documentation](https://www.nginx.com/resources/wiki/start/) but putting all the logic together can take a while.
+nginx has [excellent official documentation](https://www.nginx.com/resources/wiki/start/) but putting all the logic together can take a while.
 Here's an `nginx.conf` with:

  - HTTP2
  - IPv6